 The OEB conducted a review of the PILs variances accumulated in regulatory variance accounts for the period from October 1, 2001 to April 30, 2006 for certain MEUs.
 On June 24, 2011, the OEB issued its decision for these MEUs and provided guidelines for the calculation and further disposition of the balances accumulated in the PILs regulatory variance accounts.
+Subsequent to this decision, the OEB issued interrogatories and decisions for other MEUs.

 LDC has reviewed the balances of its PILs regulatory variance accounts and applied the guidelines provided by the OEB.
-As at December 31, 2011, LDC estimated its liability at approximately \$2.8 million.
+As at December 31, 2012, LDC estimated its liability at approximately \$7.0 million.
 This balance has been recorded in the Corporation's Consolidated Financial Statements.
-LDC intends to apply for disposition of this balance in 2012.
+LDC has applied for disposition of the balance as part of its pending IRM/ICM Application filed on May 10, 2012.
 The amount to be approved by the OEB will be based on the OEB's interpretation and application of its guidelines and the final balance which is yet to be approved by the OEB could differ materially from LDC's estimation of its liability.
-See note 22(b) to the Consolidated Financial Statements.

-5.7 Accounting Standards
+5.7 Accounting Policies